bfaludi/aqs-sweeper/README.md

           [-w WORKER] [--once] [--dryrun]
 ```

 I recommend to **use at least 10,000 records per file** and to **use 16 or 32 workers**.
-This script uses only one CPU at the time, to maximalize the performance you can use the `parallels` package. e.g.: If you've 4 CPUs then you'd run this
+This script uses only one CPU at the time, to maximalize the performance you can use the `parallel` package. e.g.: If you've 4 CPUs then you'd run this

 ```bash
 seq 4 | parallel -n0 -j4 "aqs-sweep ..."